docopt/docopt.rs-old/README.rst

 Requirements
 -------------

-- Rust == 0.4  // rust-pcre currently supports this latest version
+- Rust >= 0.4  // using bleeding-edge master branch of Rust
 - GNU Make == 3.81  // you can try other versions as well